rickmugridge/thespian/ThespianByExample.md

 }
 ```

-In the example above, we:
+In the _beforeEach()_ in the example above, we:

 - Create a `Thespian` object, that is responsible for creating mocks and verifying them afterwards.
 - Create two mocks of the `Command` interface.
   These are actually wrappers for the mock, and allow us to specify how it acts on method calls.
+- Create the object-under-test, the `undoRedo`.

+In the test itself:

 - Specify what happens when a method call is made on each mock:
     - The `setup()` specifies the method name and any arguments expected in the call.
       In this example, there are no arguments.
 In general, arbitrary `mismatched` matchers can be used for the arguments.